By Charmaine Chew

 Located near the border with West Timor, the journey there takes approximately 5 hours, and passes through the town of Balibo , where five journalists (two Australians, two British and one New Zealander) were killed in 1975.
 The journalists stayed at the ‘Balibo Flag House’ days before they were shot.

 This was the house on which Greg Shackleton, one of the journalists, painted the Australian flag to signal their neutrality against the impending Indonesian invasion.
-With the help of the Victorian government and various Australian companies, the house has now been restored and will be used as a crèche, library and vocational training centre.
+With the help of the Victorian government and various Australian companies, the house has now been restored and will be used as a crèche, library and vocational training center.

 If you’re looking for a holiday by the sea, a drive along the coast will take you past numerous sleepy fishing villages and beautiful beaches.
 According to several dive operators, East Timor reputedly has some of the best diving sites in the world.